Section 4.1: The Statement on Faculty Appeal Procedures,

 (12) The time guidelines contained in these procedures may be modified by the Hearing Officer or the Advisory Board if warranted by the circumstances.

-(13) There are certain state and federal laws to which the University and its processes and procedures may be subject; in such cases, some modification to the procedures in this Statement on Faculty Discipline may be required to comply with such laws.
-These modifications as to Title IX of the Education Amendments of 1972 are described in Appendix I.
+(13) There are certain state and federal laws to which the University and its processes and procedures may be subject; in such cases, in order to comply with such laws, the university has modified the procedures in this Statement on Faculty Discipline.

 The following Statement of Policy on Appointment and Tenure was approved by the Board of Trustees, following approval by the Senate of the Academic Council, on September 21, 1967.
 It was amended by the Board of Trustees, following approval by the Senate of the Academic Council, on the following dates:: September 14, 1971; January 9, 1973; October 8, 1974; April 8, 1975; September 9, 1975; April 13, 1976; September 14, 1982; June 12, 1992; April 9, 1996; and December 4, 2001.
 This policy statement applies to members of the Academic Council (Professoriate as defined in Section 1.2.6 of this Handbook).